 Floating has been around for over 40 years and has oodles of published research to back it up.
 No mumbo or jumbo here.

 How do you clean the pods?

-The water is fully filtered 3 times between each float, passing through a micron filter and H2O2.
+The water is fully filtered 3 times between each float, passing through a micron filter.
 This system guarantees a clean and sanitary float each and every time.

 Do I get dehydrated from soaking for so long?

 No-your skin doesn’t even prune up, but it does become silky soft afterwards.